matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 ``origin``           String  The name of the joining homeserver ``origin_server_ts`` Integer A timestamp added by the joining homeserver
 ==================== ======= ============

-..
-TODO-spec
-  - Why does the protoevent have an event_id, only for the real event to ignore it and specify a different one?
-We should definitely pick one or the other.

 This will be a true event, so the joining server should apply the event-signing algorithm to it, resulting in the addition of the ``hashes`` and ``signatures``